imagekit-developer/imagekit-react/README.md

 The above image will apply transformation of width = 90 and height = 180 on the image.
 Since some transformatinos are destructive you might want to control the order in which the transforms are applied.

 ##### Chained Transforms
-Chained transforms make it easy to specify the order the transform are applied. example:
+Chained transforms make it easy to specify the order in which transformations are applied. example:

 ```js
 const transformations = [